 Welcome to Station Lane Stables.
 We are an equine boarding facility that provides a high standard of individual care for your horse.

 Our beautiful property was purchased in August 2007.
-During the same time Alta West Barn Builders had begun to draw plans and submit permit applications.
+Alta West Barn Builders then began the task of drawing plans and submitting permit applications for improvements.
 Approval was obtained and the process began, with moving top soil and staking out the area for a 20 stall stable complete with indoor riding hall.
-With a mild winter, construction began in January 2008.
+While enjoying a mild winter, construction began in January 2008.